ozfive/StoryBox/README.md

 git clone git@github.com:[YOUR GIT USERNAME]/StoryBox.git
 ```

-4. Navigate to the /home/pi/Storybox/ directory and make sure that install.sh is executable by running the following command in your terminal:
+4. Navigate to the /home/pi/Storybox/ directory and make sure that install.sh is executable by running the following commands in your terminal:

 ```shell
 cd Storybox/

 chmod +x install.sh

 ./install.sh